Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-0-8-0.md

 ## [0.3.0-preview.6] - 2020-02-24

 ### Changes
 * Pipelines are now registered by calling `NetworkPipelineStageCollection.RegisterPipelineStage` before creating a `NetworkDriver`.
-The built-in pipelines do not require explicit registration.
+The built-in pipelines don't require explicit registration.
 The interface for implementing pipelines has been changed to support this.
 * NetworkDriver is no longer a generic type.
 You pass it an interface when creating the `NetworkDriver`, which means you can switch between backends without modifying all usage of the driver.
 There is a new `NetworkDriver.Create` which creates a driver with the default `NetworkInterface`.
 It is also possible to create a `new NetworkDriver` by passing a `NetworkInterface` instance as the first argument.
 * `NetworkDriver.Send` is replaced by `BeginSend` and `EndSend`.
 This allows us to do less data copying when sending messages.
 The interface for implementing new network interfaces has been changed to support this.
 * `DataStreamReader` and `DataStreamWriter` no longer owns any memory.
-They are just reading/writing the data of a `NativeArray<byte>`.
+They're just reading/writing the data of a `NativeArray<byte>`.
 * `DataStreamWriter` has explicit types for all Write methods.
 * `DataStreamReader.Context` has been removed.
 * Error handling for `DataStreamWriter` has been improved, on failure it returns false and sets `DataStreamWriter.HasFailedWrites` to true. `DataStreamReader` returns a default value and sets `DataStreamReader.HasFailedReads` to true. `DataStreamReader` will throw an exception instead of returning a default value in the editor.